 The Committee was also consulted about proposals to allocate free shares to managers of the Group and recommended that the Board approve the proposals.

-The Committee also made recommendations on the directors' attendance fees to be allocated to Board members and members of the Board's Committees, as well as to the Lead Director, the Chairs of the Committees and the Non-Voting Directors.
+At the end of the year, the Committee began considering future changes to the structure of the Chairman and Chief Executive Officer's compensation package and discussed this matter with the Governance and Social Responsibility Committee.

-The Human Resources department reported to the Committee on its annual review of the succession plan for the business units' Management Committees and for Casino's key executives, its annual review of the talent pools available for succession planning, the development plans and action plans for the Group's key resources implemented in 2019 and the new initiatives for 2020.
+The Human Resources department reported to the Committee on the updated succession plans for the Business Units' Management Committees and for Casino's key executives, its annual review of the talent pools available for succession planning, and the development plans and action plans for the Group's key resources implemented in 2020.

-On this matter, the Committee received the annual report on the composition of the Management Committees, particularly in France, given the objective of increasing the proportion of women on the governing bodies, which is a major pillar of the Group's human resources policy on gender diversity and equal opportunity.
+On this matter, the Committee noted the changes in the composition of the Management Committees, particularly in France, in line with the objective of increasing the proportion of women in Senior Management positions, which is a major pillar of the Group's human resources policy on gender diversity and equal opportunity.
+It also noted the results of the new initiatives launched in 2020 to accelerate progress in this area.